-The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on credit, interest rates, foreign exchange, volatility and inflation).
-The Sub-Fund may use credit derivatives (up to 40% of net assets).
+The Sub-Fund makes use of derivatives to reduce various risks, for efficient portfolio management and as a way to gain exposure (long or short) to various assets, markets or other investment opportunities (including derivatives which focus on interest rates).
+The Sub-Fund may use derivatives to gain exposure to loans up to a maximum of 20% of its assets.

-Benchmark: The Sub-Fund is actively managed and uses the Bloomberg Barclays Euro Aggregate Corporate Index a posteriori as an indicator for assessing the Sub-Fund's performance and, as regards the performance fee benchmark used by relevant share classes, for calculating the performance fees.
-There are no constraints relative to any such Benchmark restraining portfolio construction.
+Benchmark: The Sub-Fund is actively managed and uses the ICE BofA US 3-month Treasury Bill Index a posteriori as an indicator for assessing the Sub-Fund's performance and, as regards the performance fee, as a benchmark used by relevant share classes, for calculating the performance fees.
+There are no constraints relative to any such benchmark restraining portfolio construction.
 The Benchmark is a broad market index, which does not assess or include constituents according to environmental characteristics, and therefore is not aligned with the environmental characteristics promoted by the Sub-Fund.

 Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The investment team analyses interest rate and economic trends (top-down) to identify geographic areas and sectors that appear likely to offer the best risk-adjusted returns.
-The investment team then uses both technical and fundamental analysis, including credit analysis, to select issuers and securities (bottom-up) and to construct a diversified portfolio.
-The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of the Benchmark.
+The investment manager uses a combination of market analysis and analysis of individual bond issuers to identify those bonds that appear to offer the best return for their risk level.
+The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of its investment universe.